 You Can’t Connect To The Internet

-If your laptop can’t connect to the internet or is constantly stuck on the blue screen, it’s time to upgrade.
+If your laptop can’t connect to the internet or is constantly stuck on the blue screen, it’s time for a new laptop upgrade.
 Newer laptops come with better wireless chips that offer faster speeds and greater range.
 If you live in an area with poor cellular coverage, you may want to consider a laptop with a built-in modem so you can always stay connected.